The following is taken from the National Register Nomination Narrative form:

 The Coal River that flows through St. Albans and joins the Kanawha River there was observed in 1742 by explorer John Peter Salley and named for its nearby vast outcropping of coal.
 Starting in Virginia, Salley eventually paddled his buffalo skin canoe all the way to New Orleans and returned by ship to Virginia and wrote of his travels in his diary.

 The community of Coalsmouth, named for its location where the Coal River enters the Kanawha River, was established near the site of Fort Tackett, built in 1786.
 By the 1790s, around thirty people had settled on the site that would evolve into modern-day St. Albans.
 A quite notable early citizen was George Washington’s nephew, Samuel Washington, who lived here for several years and is buried in the Bangor Cemetery in town.
 His tombstone has recently be "re-discovered" after being buried for over 70 years.
-Samuel inherited 2,000 acres at Coalsmouth, as well as a famous battle sword from George Washington and Benjamin Franklin’s gold-headed cane, which was presented to Congress in 1843 and can be seen at the Smithsonian.
-Another early settler was Phillip Roots Thompson who was the first settler in present downtown St. Albans and his estate stood where Main St. is now located.
+Samuel inherited 2,000 acres at present day Dunbar/Institure and his cousin, Elizabeth Spotswood inherited the 2,000 acrea which is now St. Albans.
+Samuel inherited a famous battle sword from George Washington and Benjamin Franklin’s gold-headed cane, which was presented to Congress in 1843 and can be seen at the Smithsonian today.
+Another early settler was Phillip Roots Thompson who settled in 1816 in present downtown St. Albans and his estate stood where Main St. is now located.
+He purchased the property from Spotswood.

 Thus Coalsmouth very early in its history stood at the convergence of a turnpike, the Coal and the Kanawha Rivers, and later, a major railroad.